-The prominent optical feature revealed by the FDTD calculations is a strong polarisationdependency of the feathers as TE-polarised light has a significantly higher reflectance compared to TM-polarised light (Figs. 5, 6).
-This optical anisotropy must be intimately related to the shape anisotropy of the melanosome stacks, being assemblies of parallel cylindrical rodlets (Figs. 3, 4).
-We therefore considered the refractive index profile of the melanosome stack.
-We sliced the model barbule of Figure 4 into 10 nm layers and calculated the fractions of air, keratin and melanin as a function of depth into the barbule for melanosomes of different hollowness (Fig. S2).
-The effective refractive index of each layer was then obtained by using Eq.
-1 (Methods).
-The weighting factors for TE- and TM-polarised light, w = -2 and 2, yielded a much larger refractive index contrast for TE- than for TM-polarised light (Fig. 4).
-Subsequently we performed effective-medium multilayer modelling (EMM) by applying a standard transfermatrix formalism for optical multilayers to calculate the reflectance, transmittance and absorptance for both the full and half barbule.
+The prominent optical feature revealed by the FDTD calculations is a strong polarisation-dependency of the feathers as TE-polarised light has a significantly higher reflectance compared with TMpolarised light (Figs 5 and 6).
+This optical anisotropy must be intimately related to the shape anisotropy of the melanosome stacks, being assemblies of parallel cylindrical rodlets (Figs 3 and 4).
+We therefore considered the RI profile of the melanosome stack.
+We sliced the model barbule of Fig. 4 into 10 nm layers and calculated the fractions of air, keratin and melanin as a function of depth into the barbule for melanosomes of different hollowness (Fig. S2).
+The effective RI of each layer was then obtained using Eqn 1 (see Materials and methods).
+The weighting factors for TEand TM-polarised light, w=-2 and 2, yielded a much larger RI contrast for TE- than for TM-polarised light (Fig. 4).
+Subsequently we performed EMM by applying a standard transfer-matrix formalism for optical multi-layers to calculate the reflectance, transmittance and absorptance for both the full and half-barbule.
 The resulting spectra are remarkably similar to those obtained with the FDTD simulations (compare Fig. S3 with Fig. 5).
-The reflectance of TE-polarised light is much larger than that of TM-polarised light, evidently due to the larger refractive index contrast of the layers for TE-light.
+The reflectance of TE-polarised light is much larger than that of TM-polarised light, evidently due to the larger RI contrast of the layers for TE light.

 We also performed transfer-matrix calculations for the same parameter set as used in the FDTD modelling of Fig. 6.
 The resulting reflectance spectra (Fig. S4) are again very similar to those obtained with the FDTD approach.
-Figure 7 compares the peak reflectance, peak wavelength, and bandwidth (FWHM) of the spectra obtained with the FDTD method and the EMM results for four cases, using as weighting factors for the effective refractive index of the layers w = -2, -1, 1, and 2.
-Figs. 7A-C present the results for varying numbers of melanosome layers, and Figs. 7D-F show the results for different melanosome hollowness with a fixed number of layers.
-The overall behaviour of the FDTD and EMM spectra are clearly very similar, but the differences demonstrate that the heuristic expression for the effective refractive index with the chosen values of the weighting factor w is not fully adequate.
-The FDTD and EMM approach give approximately the same results for TE- and TM-polarised light when choosing w-values of \sim -0.5 (TE) and \sim 2.5 (TM), respectively.
+Fig. 7 compares the peak reflectance, peak wavelength and bandwidth (FWHM) of the spectra obtained with the FDTD method and the EMM results for four cases, using as weighting factors for the effective RI of the layers w=-2, -1, 1 and 2.
+Fig. 7A-C presents the results for varying numbers of melanosome layers, and Fig. 7D-F shows the results for different melanosome hollowness with a fixed number of layers.
+The overall behaviour of the FDTD and EMM spectra are clearly very similar, but the differences demonstrate that the heuristic expression for the effective RI with the chosen values of the weighting factor w is not fully adequate.
+The FDTD and EMM approach give approximately the same results for TE- and TMpolarised light when choosing w values of \sim -0.5 (TE) and \sim 2.5 (TM), respectively.

 Because the multilayer modelling facilitates an intuitive interpretation of the optical properties of magpie barbules, we applied this approach in a study of the effect of melanosome size.
-We calculated the reflectance spectra of a half barbule with three layers of melanosomes that are close packed for normally incident light.
-The melanosomes are assumed to have a constant hollowness h = 0.5, but with a changing melanosome diameter, from 140 to 220 nm (Fig. 8A).
-Weighting factors w = -0.5 (TE) and w = 2.5 (TM) for the effective refractive index of the layers yielded strongly different reflectance spectra for TE- and TM-polarised light.
-The increase in melanosome size causes a distinct shift in peak wavelength, from ~400 nm to ~600 nm, an increase of the peak reflectance, and a broadening bandwidth.
-Averaging the TE- and TM-spectra yielded the reflectance for unpolarised light (Fig. 8A, av).
+We calculated the reflectance spectra of a half-barbule with three layers of melanosomes that are close packed for normally incident light.
+The melanosomes are assumed to have a constant hollowness h=0.5, but with a changing melanosome diameter, from 140 to 220 nm (Fig. 8A).
+Weighting factors w=-0.5 (TE) and w=2.5 (TM) for the effective RI of the layers yielded strongly different reflectance spectra for TE- and TM-polarised light.
+The increase in melanosome size causes a distinct shift in peak wavelength, from \sim 400 to \sim 600 nm, an increase of the peak reflectance, and a broadening bandwidth.
+Averaging the TE and TM spectra yielded the reflectance for unpolarised light (Fig. 8A, av).